Speed Listed as Preliminary Cause in California Multi-Vehicle Crash - The Southern Maryland Chronicle

-California, MD- On Tuesday, March 16, 2021, at approximately 8:29 pm, St. Mary’s County Sheriff’s Office Deputies were dispatched to a serious motor vehicle collision in the area of Three Notch Road and Oak Crest Drive in California.
+On Tuesday, March 16, 2021 at approximately 8:29 pm, St. Mary’s County Sheriff’s Office Deputies were dispatched to a serious motor vehicle collision in the area of Three Notch Road and Oak Crest Drive in California.
 Deputies arrived on the scene of a rear-end collision involving three vehicles, with one vehicle overturned.

 The St. Mary’s County Sheriff’s Office Collision Reconstruction Unit responded to the scene to continue the investigation.
 A preliminary investigation determined that a 2011 Honda Ridgeline, operated by Robert Currie, age 80 of Hollywood, was traveling at a high rate of speed in the northbound left-turn lane of Three Notch Road.
 The Ridgeline struck an Audi A3, operated by Uchnenna Tyrone Ojigbo, age 33 of California, who was stationary in the turn lane to travel onto Wildewood Boulevard.